+The Financial Databases course provides you with training on the Bloomberg terminal, accessing a database edited by the leading financial information provider Bloomberg L.P.
 You will become highly skilled in using this database.
-Under conditions set by Bloomberg LP itself, class members can also undergo the Bloomberg Program Certification routine.
+Under conditions set by Bloomberg itself, class members can also undergo the Bloomberg Program Certification routine.

-The financial environment teaches us a harsh lesson: underestimating or even ignoring risk leads to a certainty of future trouble, no matter how long they take to show up.
+The financial environment teaches us a harsh lesson: underestimating or even ignoring risk leads to a certainty of future trouble, no matter how long it takes to show up.
 On the other hand, every one of us looks at risk in a very personal way.

-That is why the Master in Corporate Finance runs the Portfolio Management Simulation, a special project that requires its students to think, act and behave like asset managers.
+That is why the MCF runs the Portfolio Management Simulation, a special project that requires its students to think, act, and behave like asset managers.
 The rationale behind the project is that getting better in investing also means getting to know our investing selves better.

-The first step of the simulation consists of building a personal Investment Risk Policy Statement.
-MCF students have to answer some key questions about their own likelihood or aversion towards risk taking, both on a broad point of view and on a finance-centered standpoint.
+The first step of the simulation consists in building a personal Investment Risk Policy Statement.
+MCF students have to answer some key questions about their own likelihood or aversion towards risk taking, both from a broad point of view and from a finance-centered standpoint.

-The second step consists of navigating the vast sea of financial markets: MCF students are equipped with top-notch financial databases, namely Datastream Advance and Bloomberg, and they use them in order to set and run a portfolio.
-They must aim to a performance that faithfully mirrors and closely sticks to the abovementioned Statement.
+The second step consists in navigating the vast sea of the financial markets: MCF students are equipped with top-notch financial databases, namely Datastream Advance and Bloomberg’s, and they use them in order to set and run a portfolio.
+They must aim for a performance that faithfully mirrors and closely sticks to the abovementioned statement.
 The Portfolio Management Simulation is equipped with a set of clear rules:

 - Building up a manageable portfolio: no more than a given number of securities, including cash.